Developing a Synthetic Socio-Economic Index through Autoencoders: Evidence from Florence's Suburban Areas: AutoSynth Index in a different Context: Assessing community vulnerability in the U.S.

 \FloatBarrier

-\section{AutoSynth Index in a different Context: Assessing community fragility in the U.S.}
+\section{AutoSynth Index in a different Context: Assessing community vulnerability in the U.S.}

-To validate the performance of the AutoSynth index beyond the specific case study that motivated this work, this section presents its application in a different empirical context.
-The difference concerns not only the object of the analysis — that is, the specific multivariate phenomenon to be synthesised — but also the characteristics of the data, including a much larger sample size.

-Using the dataset provided by \cite{kirkegaard2016inequality} we apply the AutoSynth index to depict community fragility across the continental U.S. counties.

-Community fragility is a cross-border phenomenon, implying that conditions contributing to fragility are not confined solely to individual counties.
-Rather, fragility in one area often exerts spillover effects on neighbouring regions, generating a multiplicative dynamic that amplifies regional vulnerability.
-This interconnectedness can result in geographic clusters or pockets of heightened fragility, making it crucial to identify these patterns visually and analytically.
-Our goal is to identify areas within the US exhibiting the highest levels of fragility and to assess the regions experiencing the greatest levels of socioeconomic deprivation nationwide.
+This section applies AutoSynth to a second empirical context to assess its performance beyond the case study that motivated this work.
+While the Florence application is the \emph{motivating case study}, where the substantive framework is developed following the Italian sub-municipal vulnerability literature, the U.S.\ application serves as a \emph{methodological validation}: its purpose is to test AutoSynth on a dataset with fundamentally different characteristics --- N=3,136 counties versus N=74 suburban units, a different data structure, and independently defined indicators.
+Accordingly, the dimensional structure of the Community Vulnerability Index (CVI), encompassing economic, social, health, and cultural domains reflects the structure of the available dataset.
+Community vulnerability is a cross-border phenomenon: conditions in one county often spill over into neighbouring regions, generating dynamics that amplify vulnerability at the regional scale.
+Our goal is to identify areas within the US exhibiting the highest levels of vulnerability and to assess the regions experiencing the greatest levels of socioeconomic deprivation nationwide.
 Such analysis can also offer valuable insights to support more targeted and effective policy interventions.
 Also in this case, the results are evaluated by comparing them with those obtained using the two reference indices: the AMPI \citep{mazziotta2018measuring} and a composite index based on PCA \citep{mishra2007comparative}.